SPD Selector

 • Can be concealed beneath roofing materials for aesthetic considerations

-• Eliminates visible air terminal rods for architecturally sensitive projects
+• Eliminates visible lightning rods for architecturally sensitive projects

-Ideal applications: Flat roof buildings, large industrial warehouses, solar photovoltaic farms, and structures requiring comprehensive air terminal coverage.
+Ideal applications: Flat roof buildings, large industrial warehouses, solar photovoltaic farms, and structures requiring comprehensive lightning rod coverage.

 Air Terminal Type Comparison